pdxrconf/pdxrconf.github.io/content/speakers/session/johann_windt/index.md

 ---
 title: "Johann Windt"
-affiliation or location: "Vancouver Whitecaps Football Club"
+location: "Vancouver Whitecaps Football Club"
 talk: "The PlayerMakeR Pipeline - Using R across the data pipeline with the Vancouver Whitecaps Football Club, an example using wearable technology."
 session: "Using R"
 ---